Rev. Dr. David R. Maxwell

 Dr. David R. Maxwell is the Louis A. Fincke and Anna B. Shine Professor of Systematic Theology at Concordia Seminary, St. Louis.

 He has delivered a number of presentations on Lutheran identity, both in the United States and in Indonesia.
 He plays the organ regularly in church and at the Seminary.
 In conjunction with playing the organ, he has written on the theological symbolism in the organ music of J.S.
 Bach, particularly Bach’s “Clavierübung III,” which is based largely on Luther’s catechism hymns.
+More recently, he has produced organ videos on this topic, which may be found on concordiatheology.org.

 History of exegesis